 There is increasing attention in the United States and worldwide concerning the issue of climate change and the effect of GHG emissions, in particular from the combustion of fossil fuels.
 Federal, regional and state regulatory authorities in many jurisdictions have begun taking steps to regulate GHG emissions.
 For example, as discussed above under "Risk Factor - Recent New York legislation has the potential to significantly negatively impact the Company's New York operations," the State of New York passed the CLCPA and other states have passed similar laws or have otherwise announced GHG reduction targets.
-Additionally, in October 2015, the United States Environmental Protection Agency ("EPA") published the Clean Power Plan for the regulation of GHG emissions associated with the energy sector.
-However, following litigation and subsequent review, the EPA repealed the Clean Power Plan and issued the Affordable Clean Energy ("ACE") Rule.
-If implemented, the ACE Rule would result in significantly less GHG reductions than would have been the case under the Clean Power Plan.
-Litigation of the ACE Rule is pending in the U.S. Court of Appeals for the District of Columbia.
-It is anticipated, however, that, after the inauguration of the new President on January 20, 2021, the EPA might request that the D.C.
-Circuit put the suits on hold on the grounds that the new administration intends to review and modify the ACE Rule, potentially adopting more stringent emission reduction requirements.
-In any event, it is likely that any regulatory program that caps emissions or imposes a carbon tax will increase costs for us and our customers, which could lead to increased conservation or customers seeking lower cost alternatives.
+Additionally, in October 2015, the United States Environmental Protection Agency ("EPA") under President Obama published the Clean Power Plan for the regulation of GHG emissions associated with the energy sector.
+Under President Trump, the EPA repealed the Clean Power Plan and issued the Affordable Clean Energy ("ACE") Rule which, if implemented, would have resulted in significantly less GHG reductions than would have been the case under the Clean Power Plan.
+On January 19, 2021, the U.S. Court of Appeals for the District of Columbia vacated the ACE Rule.
+The repealed Clean Power Plan and vacated ACE Rule have not been replaced.
+It is likely, however, that any future regulatory program that caps emissions or imposes a carbon tax will increase costs for us and our customers, which could lead to increased conservation or customers seeking lower cost alternatives.
 We cannot yet estimate the compliance costs or business impact of potential national, regional or state GHG emissions reduction legislation, regulations or initiatives, since many such programs and proposals are still in development.